treellama/shapefusion/branches/shapefusion-0.3/README.txt

 Supported platforms
 -------------------
-The new ShapeFusion is being developed on Linux and constantly tested both on Linux and MacOS X.
+The new ShapeFusion is being developed and constantly tested both on Linux and MacOS X. Thanks to wxWidgets it should compile and work also on Windows and maybe other systems, but I've never tried it.
-Thanks to wxWidgets it should compile and work also on Windows and maybe other systems, but I've never tried it.
-As far as I know, ShapeFusion could *in theory* compile and work also on MacOS Classic, but I have to investigate.
-If you build ShapeFusion on systems different from Linux and MacOS X, please let me know (screenshots are appreciated!).
+ShapeFusion could *in theory* compile and work also on MacOS Classic, but we have no plans on this side.
+If you build ShapeFusion on systems different from Linux and MacOS X, please let us know (screenshots are appreciated!).

 Building
 --------